About required documents

 Review our initial study permit tutorial to prepare your application.

-Apply for your study permit as soon as you receive your Letter of Admission, even if it has conditions.
+Apply for your study permit as soon as you receive your Letter of Admission, even if it has conditions, and as soon as you receive a PAL, if applying after Jan 22, 2025.
 You’re also advised to include an explanation letter, which addresses how you plan to meet admission conditions.

 If you are a continuing or returning student, contact your graduate program staff to request a current Letter of Enrolment indicating your expected completion date.